 Wi-Fi calling lets you call and message (text and MMS) over Wi-Fi when you have little or no network coverage.
 You can use it to call and message just like you do on the regular network.
 It’ll work even if the person you’re calling or texting isn’t using Wi-Fi Calling.

 Call and text messages over Wi-Fi

 When Wi-Fi Calling is turned on, your phone will automatically use an available Wi-Fi network, if it determines that you have low or no cellular coverage.

 If you’re making a call in an area with VoLTE cellular coverage and then move out of the coverage area, your phone will automatically switch to Wi-Fi Calling without interrupting the call (this also works when moving from Wi-Fi to VoLTE).
 If you’re using Wi-Fi calling and you move away from Wi-Fi and into a non VoLTE coverage area, then your call will drop.

 Wi-Fi Calling locations

 Wi-Fi Calling is only available in Canada.
 When you’re outside Canada, your phone will not allow Wi-Fi calling or messaging.
-This feature is available across Canada except for Saskatchewan and parts of Manitoba.
+This feature is available across Canada.